-A study to inform an Appropriate Assessment has been undertaken to assess the nature of potential environmental effects that may result from works associated with the installation approximately 100m of crash deck at Cross Cove, Skellig Michael Co.
+A study to inform an Appropriate Assessment has been undertaken to assess the nature of potential environmental effects that may result from works associated with the installation cable stays as per the design drawings to secure the crash decks at Skellig Michael Co.
 Kerry.
 These works aim to improve safety of the island for OPW work crews and visitors.
 Following the identification of Likely Significant Effects at AA Screening, consideration was given as to whether those impacts could result in adverse effects on the integrity of the Skelligs SPA (004007).
 AA Screening showed potential pathways for Likely Significant Effects with respect to the SCIs of the SPA.
 Pathways that could not be discounted at AA Screening related to noise pollution effects, prolonged exposure to people, and potential for collisions to impact the SCIs.